haiku/website/content/about/faq.md

 ### What license is Haiku released under?
 Most of the Haiku code is released under the very liberal [MIT License](https://opensource.org/licenses/mit-license.php).
 Some third party components
-(e.g.: some media codecs, libraries, etc.) may use other licenses.
-Our HVIF icons are also made available under the MIT License [and are using them will not result in a trademark claim by Haiku, Inc](http://www.haiku-inc.org/haiku-icons.html).
-Visit the [Haiku, Inc. website](https://haiku-inc.org/trademarks/) for more information regarding the Haiku trademarks and their usage requirements.
+(e.g.: some media codecs, libraries, etc.) use other licenses.
+Please note that the Haiku name and logo are trademarks of Haiku, Inc.

+Please visit the [Haiku, Inc. website](https://haiku-inc.org/trademarks/) for more information regarding the Haiku trademarks and their usage requirements.

 ### What is Haiku Inc.?
 Haiku Inc. is the non-profit organization based in the United States whose goal is to support the development and success of Haiku.
 For more information,